"That's what I wanted to be, a farmer or a trucker, just like my dad."

 Back when I was a kid, I was always playing with tractors and trucks.
 I knew I wanted to be a trucker or a farmer.
 It’s finally time for me to get out of the truck and follow my other dream, being a family farmer.

 I might have thought about dairy, but with situations like contracts disappearing for small family-owned dairy farms for the first time in probably 100 years, a young person cannot become a dairy farmer anymore.
 Because, how can you, if you don't have a market?
 That's a scary thing.
 We're the dairy state, and you can't become a dairy farmer unless you buy an existing farm.

 There was a long-term lease on our land that was up last year.
 We’re getting started slowly on some small-scale farming right now.
 We actually plowed up all the pastures a couple of years ago.
 We've been just kind of dabbling in small cash crops like corn.
 We don't make any money off of our farm as it is now, but I’m learning and preparing for our next steps.

-I think that it would be easy for me to go buy and new corn planter, buy a new combine and join the group of everybody else that's, you know, farming conventionally.
+I think that it would be easy for me to go buy a new corn planter, buy a new combine and join the group of everybody else that's, you know, farming conventionally.
 But, I think that if I went the more organic direction, it’s just a better market in the long run.
 It's a smarter way for us to go.

-A big thing I'm noticing is more and more erosion in the area and I don't like that.
+A big thing I'm noticing is more and more erosion in the area, and I don't like that.
 You know, the whole world survives on six inches of topsoil, you can't let it blow away.
 To me, organic farming treats the land better.
 It just feels more aligned with what I want for our farm.

 Eventually, maybe the kids will want to take over the farming.
 I got four of them, there’s a chance.
-I just don't want to see our farm go by the wayside because if somebody doesn't do something, it will.
+I just don't want to see our farm go by the wayside, because if somebody doesn't do something, it will.
 I want to see it taken care of for generations.
 It's very close to my heart.”